Iasonaspg/Graph-triangles/README.md

 # PD4
 The final assignment

- - Folder /CPU Implementation containts .c code for the CPU solution to the problem

- - Folder /GPU Implementation containts .cu code for the CUDA solution to the problem
+ - Folder /1. cuSPARSE Implementations containts .cu code utilizing the cuSPARSE library for the solution to the problem

- - Folder /Naive GPU Implementation containts .cu code for the naive CUDA solution to the problem ( which ended up to be the best )
+ - Folder /2.
+CPU Implementation containts .c code for the CPU solution to the problem

- - Folder /cuSPARSE Implementations containts .cu code utilizing the cuSPARSE library for the solution to the problem
+ - Folder /3.
+GPU Implementations containts .cu code for the CUDA solutions to the problem

  - Folder /Data containts the input files ( has to be created, or the code will have no input )